Daniel Sea: Career

 After Sea returned from Europe, they moved to New York City and decided to re-enter the acting world, giving an audition tape to a friend who worked on The L Words writing staff.
 Sea then got a call at their restaurant job in New York and was asked to fly to Los Angeles for an audition.
 They were then offered to perform the role of Moira Sweeney, an androgynous computer technician who moves from the Midwest with Jenny (Mia Kirshner).
 Over the course of the season, Sweeney comes out as a trans man, adopting the name Max Sweeney.
 In 2022, Sea reprised the role in the third season of the sequel series The L Word: Generation Q. When the episode aired, Daniel Sea was interviewed by the LA Times ‘The L Word’ failed a trans TV pioneer.
 17 years later, he’s back to repair the damage and Indie Wire ‘The L Word’ Star Daniel Sea on the ‘Reparative Gesture’ of Max’s Return about their experience performing the role of Max Sweeney and Daniel's return to the show.

 In their music career, with their girlfriend of the time, Bitch, formerly of Bitch and Animal, they helped to form a band called Bitch and the Exciting Conclusion.
 They were part of the band The Thorns of Life with their longtime friends Blake Schwarzenbach (formerly of Jawbreaker and Jets to Brazil) and Aaron Cometbus (of Pinhead Gunpowder and formerly Crimpshrine).
 The band toured the West Coast and played in New York City and Philadelphia from fall 2008 through winter 2009.
 Besides The L Word, Sea's filmography also includes the films Shortbus (2006) (with Bitch, both as themselves) and Itty Bitty Titty Committee, released in 2007.
 They also appeared in the John Cameron Mitchell-directed music video for Bright Eyes' "First Day of My Life" with Bitch.
 On February 17, 2009, they guest starred on an episode of Law & Order: Special Victims Unit as a transgender man, playing a similar role to Max Sweeney.

 Daniel was cast in a leading role in the film The Casserole Club.
 Co-starring Susan Traylor, Kevin Richardson, Pleasant Gehman, and Garrett Swann, the film is set in 1969 and deals with damaged relationships.
 Directed by acclaimed filmmaker Steve Balderson, filming took place in Wamego, Kansas during fall of 2010.

-Sea currently plays in an unnamed music project with Will Schwartz.
+Sea played in an unnamed music project with Will Schwartz.
 They played their second show at the Hammer Museum in Los Angeles, California, in October 2010.